-The bill would also require the Secretary of Natural Resources to recommend stewardship assessment fees for architectural paint and other paint products to the committees of jurisdiction by December 15, 2025.
-The new Program requirements for non-architectural paint products would then take effect on July 1, 2026.
+The act also requires the Secretary of Natural Resources to recommend stewardship assessment fees for architectural paint and other paint products to the committees of jurisdiction by December 15, 2025.
+The new Program requirements for non-architectural paint products will then take effect on July 1, 2026.

-The bill would also require producers of aerosol coating products, coating-related products, and nonindustrial coatings to do the following:
+The act also requires producers of aerosol coating products, coating-related products, and nonindustrial coatings to do the following: